manoj153/manoj153/README.md

 - 🌱 I’m currently learning and adopting the best techniques to make a project successful
 - 👯 I’m looking to collaborate on hardware dev (Software/hardware) or hobby
 - 🤔 I’m looking for contribute on anything that interest me
-- 💬 Ask me about engineering, sustainability
+- 💬 Ask me about engineering, sustainability, productivity
 - 📫 How to reach me: manoj@electrolance.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I'm in keen in plant science
+- ⚡ Fun fact: I'm in keen in plant science and meditate occasionaly